savonet/book/technology.md

 will heavily depend on the actual audio and is thus more difficult to predict, by the perceived quality is higher.

+As a side note we were a bit imprecise above when speaking of a "file format.
 TOOD: explain the difference between containers and codecs..............

 ### Metadata